google-deepmind/acme/README.md

 for algorithm performance.
 However, the baseline agents exposed by Acme should also provide enough flexibility and simplicity that they can be used as a starting block for novel research.
-Finally, the building blocks of Acme are designed in such a way that the agents can be written at multiple scales (e.g. single-stream vs. distributed agents).
+Finally, the building blocks of Acme are designed in such a way that the agents can be run at multiple scales (e.g. single-stream vs. distributed agents).

 ## Getting started